-In this section we compare the performance of cpfloat_ml with that of existing MATLAB alternatives.
+In this section we compare the performance of cpfloat\ml with that of existing MATLAB alternatives.

-First, we consider the MATLAB function chop, which is available on GitHub.8 Figure 2 reports the speedup of cpfloat_ml over chop.
+First, we consider the MATLAB function chop, which is available on GitHub.
+Figure 2 reports the speedup of cpfloat\ml over chop.
 In each plot we consider the conversion of square matrices of size n between 1 and 10,000 using the six rounding modes implemented in chop.
-As target formats, we consider binary16 (left column), bfloat16 (middle column), and TensorFloat-32 (right columns).
-As storage format, we consider both binary32 (top row) and binary64 (bottom row).
+We consider binary64 as storage format, and binary16 (left), bfloat16 (center), and TensorFloat-32 (right) as target formats.